kubernetes/community/contributors/design-proposals/storage/csi-migration.md

 Node name.
 We are able to get all this information for Detach and WaitForAttach by translating the in-tree inline volume source to a CSI volume source before passing it to to the volume operations.

-The translation logic for inline volumes needs to set things up

 There is currently a race condition in in-tree inline volumes where if a pod object is deleted and the ADC restarts we lose the information for the inline